 The Company is subject to various claims and legal actions in the normal course of its business, from various customers, suppliers and others.
-Since the individual value of each claim and the total value of all claims as at March 31, 2013 and December 31, 2012 were not material, additional disclosure is not required.
+Since the individual value of each claim and the total value of all claims as at September 30, 2013 and December 31, 2012 were not material, additional disclosure is not required.
 No provision has been recognized.

-- (b) Other financial commitments - (i) Included in the employment agreement of one of Case Funding's senior executives, is an award of 7,500 Restricted Share Units ("RSU"s) issuable on the second anniversary of the Acquisition Date if the executive is still employed by Case Funding.
-The RSUs will vest on the day of grant. - (ii) The Company has entered into retention agreements with certain employees whereby such employees shall be entitled to certain retention severance amounts upon the occurrence of events identified in each respective agreement.
-Included in the retention agreement of Chesswood's Chief Executive Officer is an award of 125,000 options on the second anniversary of the agreement date, or earlier, in the case of a change of control. - (iii) Pawnee maintains a Simple IRA Plan (the "Plan") for its employees.
+(b) Other financial commitments

+- (i) The Company has entered into retention agreements with certain employees whereby such employees shall be entitled to certain retention severance amounts upon the occurrence of events identified in each respective agreement.
+Included in the retention agreement of Chesswood's Chief Executive Officer is an award of 125,000 options on the second anniversary of the agreement date, or earlier, in the case of a change of control. - (ii) Pawnee maintains a Simple IRA Plan (the "Plan") for its employees.
 Pawnee's obligation is to match contributions made by participating employees up to 3.0% of their base pay.
-For the years ended March 31, 2013 and 2012, Pawnee's matching contributions to the Plan totaled U.S.\$51,300 and U.S.\$46,900, respectively.

-(iv) Incentive Payment Amount on the acquisition of Case Funding - The consideration is payable in the event that Case Funding's normalized net income ("NNI") for the 25th through 36th months following the Acquisition Date (June 10, 2011) achieves the targeted amount of approximately U.S.\$4.7 million (the "Targeted Amount"), whereby an amount of U.S.\$1.4 million (the "Incentive Payment Amount") (or an identical percentage adjusted portion of the Incentive Payment Amount if NNI is less than, but at least 90% of, the Targeted Amount) will be paid no later than the 38th month.
+For the years ended December 31, 2012 and 2011, Pawnee's matching contributions to the Plan totaled U.S.\$51,300 and U.S.\$46,900, respectively. - (iii) Incentive Payment Amount on the acquisition of Case Funding The consideration is payable in the event that Case Funding's normalized net income ("NNI") for the 25th through 36th months following the Acquisition Date (June 10, 2011) achieves the targeted amount of approximately U.S.\$4.7 million (the "Targeted Amount"), whereby an amount of U.S.\$1.4 million (the "Incentive Payment Amount") (or an identical percentage adjusted portion of the Incentive Payment Amount if NNI is less than, but at least 90% of, the Targeted Amount) will be paid no later than the 38th month.
 It was determined at December 31, 2012 that the probability that the Targeted Amount would be reached was minimal.
 The estimate of the fair value of contingent consideration and bonus payable requires very subjective assumptions to be made of various potential operating result scenarios and discount rates.
-Although the Company believes that there will be no Incentive Payment Amount due in June 2014, it will continue to periodically review NNI results and an updated assessment of various probability weighted projected NNI scenarios.
-If circumstances change and the Company determines that an earn-out payment may be due, such future revisions may materially change the estimate of the fair value of contingent consideration and earn-out payment may be due, such future revisions may materially change the estimate of the fair value of contingent consideration and therefore materially affect the Company's future financial results.
+Although the Company believes that there will be no Incentive Payment Amount due in August 2014, it will continue to periodically review NNI results and an updated assessment of various probability weighted projected NNI scenarios.
+If circumstances change and the Company determines that an earn-out payment becomes due, such future revisions may materially change the estimate of the fair value of contingent consideration and therefore materially affect the Company's future financial results.